Relative Fundamental Groups and Rational Points: Path torsors, non-abelian crystals and period maps

 \section{Path torsors, non-abelian crystals and period maps}

-If $\cur{T}$ is a Tannakian category over an arbitrary field $k$, and $\omega_i$ are fibre functors on $\cur{T}$, $i=1,2$, with values in some $k$-scheme $S$, then the functor of isomorphisms $\omega_1\rightarrow \omega_2$ is representable by an affine $S$-scheme, which is a $(G(\cur{T},\omega_1),G(\cur{T},\omega_2))$-bitorsor.
+If $\cur{T}$ is a Tannakian category over an arbitrary field $k$, and $\omega_i$ are fibre functors on $\cur{T}$, $i=1,2$, with values in the category of quasi-coherent sheaves on some $k$-scheme $S$, then the functor of isomorphisms $\omega_1\rightarrow \omega_2$ is representable by an affine $S$-scheme, which is a $(G(\cur{T},\omega_1),G(\cur{T},\omega_2))$-bitorsor.
 This allows us to define path torsors under the algebraic and de Rham fundamental groups.
 In this section, we show how to do this in the relative case.